cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/02_hot_reload/index.md

 description: "Setup workflows to reload shaders without restarting the game"
 ---

-Before we can dive in and start writing shader effects, we should first take a moment to make focus on our development environment.
+Before we can dive in and start writing shader effects, we should first take a moment to focus on our development environment.

 In this chapter, we will build a "hot-reload" system that will automatically detect changes to our shader files, recompile them, and load them into our running game on the fly.
 This is a huge time-saver that will let us iterate and experiment with our visual effects much more quickly.
 Let's get started!

+If you're following along with code, here is the code from the end of the previous tutorial series, [Starting Code](https://github.com/MonoGame/MonoGame.Samples/tree/3.8.4/Tutorials/learn-monogame-2d/src/24-Shaders/)

 ## Compiling Shaders